gvlima/algorithms-4th-edition/README.md

-# c
+## Algorithms
-Repository for studying/practicing C language.
+Repository for exercises in book Algorithms.